A warm memory today of my mum.

 “I have a body full of spare parts holding it together,” she told me.
 “I look in the mirror and I can’t believe what I see.
 I still feel 25.”

 From the age of 90, she lived in a home for the aged in Windsor, a suburb of Brisbane.
 Previously, she lived contentedly alone after my dad died in 1990 but she needed extra care as frailties developed and required daily medication and two injections for diabetes.
-She loved cream cakes and pudding.
-“I am digging my grave with a spoon,” she told me with a poetic flourish.
+She loved pudding and a slice of cream cake.
+“I am digging my grave with a spoon and fork,” she told me with a poetic flourish.

 I would see her wheeling the trolley around the tables and chatting away on my annual visits to Australia.

-Judy, my sister, visited my mum nearly everyday.
+Judy, my sister, visited my mum most days of the week.
 The evening before my mum died, the two of them were planning to go to the cinema.
 My mum wanted to make or buy a cake for her upcoming birthday.
 On her final morning, a carer came to her room at 8 am.
 My mum loved her morning cup of tea in bed.
 The carer told my mum she would go and make her a cuppa tea.
 Just as she opened the door to go to the kitchen, my mum said to her: “Oh, I am going to die.”

 The carer responded.
 “Oh, Peggy.”
 She returned a few minutes later. with a cup of tea in her hand.
 My mum never drank it.
 Her religious faith gave her immense comfort especially in the latter years of her life.
 She knew she was going to heaven.